Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 For UK consumers, the impact on household energy bills is unlikely to be immediate.
 Domestic energy prices are regulated by Ofgem’s price cap, which is reviewed quarterly.
 This mechanism can delay the transmission of wholesale price spikes to households and has just been set for the period between April and June.

-Petrol prices will start to rise if the oil price rise is sustained.
-The RAC says unleaded petrol averaged 132p per litre last Friday with diesel at 142p.
+Petrol prices have risen and will rise further if the oil price rise is sustained.
+The RAC says unleaded petrol averaged 132p per litre in the week ahead of the conflict with diesel at 142p.
 It says retail prices typically take around two weeks to reflect changes in the wholesale market.
 Pump prices are also influenced by the currency market: falls in the pound against the dollar, in which oil is priced, will apply additional upward pressure.

 What about interest rates?